NUWCDIVNPT/stig-manager-docker/README.md

 https://localhost/stigman/
 ```

+The following sequence of events occur:

+- Your browser starts the TLS Handshake with the `nginx` proxy.
+- During the handshake, `nginx` sends a `Certificate Request` message to your browser.
+- Your browser prompts you to chose a certificate from your CAC.
+- The certificate you choose is provided to `nginx` in a `Certificate` message and the corresponding private key on your CAC is used by your browser to create a `Certificate Verify` message which authenticates the certificate.
+-
-- The STIG Manager Web App is fetched from the `stigman` service and executed in your browser.
-The Web App will redirect you to Keycloak for authentication.
+- The Web App redirects your browser to the Keycloak authorization endpoint.
-- Keycloak will prompt you to select a certificate from your PIN-protected CAC to use with your authentication.
+- `nginx` proxies this authorization request and asks your browser to prompt for a certificate from your PIN-protected CAC.
+- Your browser completes the Mutual TLS (mTLS) Handshake with `nginx` and forwards
-- After your certficate is validated, Keycloak will create a new account using your certificate's Common Name (CN) and configure that account with the roles "Application Management" and "Create Collection".
+- After a successful authentication, Keycloak tries to match your certificate's Common Name (CN) to a Keycloak account.
+If necessary, it creates a new account using your CN and configure that account with the roles "Application Management" and "Create Collection".
-- Keycloak will provide the Web App with an OAuth2 token that contains your identity and application roles/scopes.
-This token is used by the Web App to make requests to STIG Manager API endpoints.
+- Keycloak will generate an OAuth2 token that contains your identity and application roles/scopes.
+This token is provided to the Web App for making requests to STIG Manager API endpoints.
+- The Web App will display

 You can access the Keycloak admin pages by navigating to: